-As a founder of Student Financial Blog and person behind Student Money Adviser, you might just be wondering about simple information and don’t want to browse through posts to find information like: what mobile plan is best for me? what credit cards do I need? best car insurance for me as a student? etc… In order to be trusted & credible resource to readers and followers, I’ve put a lot of time into every post and every post will be checked and made sure that it is updated on frequent basis, so you get the material up-to-date.
+As a founder of Student Financial Blog and person behind Student Money Adviser, you might just be wondering about simple information and don’t want to browse through posts to find information like: What mobile plan is best for me?
+What credit cards do I need?
+Best car insurance for me as a student/discounts? etc… In order to be trusted & credible resource to readers and followers, I have put a lot of time and effort into every post and every single one will be checked and made sure that it is updated on frequent basis, so you get the material up-to-date.

 Below, I will have a list of best and my favorite money-saving services & products.
 You can consider this a “Student Money Adviser” cliff notes, all the best in one place!

 Just wanted to make a note because I have to by rules and regulations.
 In order to support this site, the links on this page may result in commission to support this blog, but will never EVER cost you (in fact, most of the links I have on here will have special discounts or deals).
 I only recommend products and techniques I think can help you just like it did to me.

 If you are a cash person, then skip onto next section, you don’t have to have a credit card, but if you are responsible (don’t carry balances over month to month), wanting to build your credit history, etc… Having a credit card is very rewarding in many ways “IF” you know which one you will benefit from to the fullest.
 You can see my post on credit cards I have if you would like to see other cards I have.

 Cash back rewards credit cards: These cards refer to ability earning cash back on everything or almost everything on every day purchases or rotating categories: